Boca Raton Trucking Accident Attorneys

 Confronting the Unique Challenges of Trucking Accident Lawsuits

 While any motor vehicle accident can cause permanent life-altering injuries, collisions involving a tractor-trailer can pose a particularly significant threat of catastrophic injuries and wrongful death.
 Tractor-trailers (also referred to as commercial trucks, semi-trucks, big-rigs, and 18-wheelers) can weight up to 80,000 pounds and outweigh a passenger car by 25 times or more.
-While this size disparity poses a significant risk of injury to occupants of the other vehicle in a trucking accident, there are many other factors that make tractor-trailers extremely dangerous.
+While this size disparity poses a significant risk of personal injury to occupants of the other vehicle in a trucking accident, there are many other factors that make tractor-trailers extremely dangerous.
 Collisions involving a large truck do not amount to just a car accident involving a large vehicle.
 Tractor-trailer accidents pose unique issues and challenges for injuries victims.

 Why the Trucking Accident Lawyers of Shriver Law Group Make a Difference